mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 ### Deploy CNI
 Kubernetes needs a Container Network Interface (CNI) compliant software defined network to be ready for usage.
 DKP uses [Calico][calico] by default so you'll deploy Calico to the new deployed cluster.
 Calico provides multiple deployment methods.
-In this case you're using Calico manifests:
+In this case, you're using Calico manifests:

 ````
 $ kubectl apply --kubeconfig ${CLUSTER_NAME}.kubeconfig \